laurentknauss/GC_metrics_in_Prometheus/README.md

-**Prometheus can natively collect various memory-related statistics, including those provided by the Go runtime.**<br>
+**Prometheus can natively collect various memory-related statistics, including those provided by the Go runtime.**
 &nsbp;
 The `go_memstats_alloc_bytes`  is one such native metric.
 It represents the current  number of bytes allocated  in the heap, <br>
 which is updated at each GC cycle &  is similar to `mem.Alloc' present in our Go codebase .